How to add audio tracks to your page

 If you post cover medleys (i.e. tracks containing more than one cover song) onto Lemonrock, you must ensure that your versions do not stray away from the original in any way.

 Lemonrock does not provide any direct links for others to download your MP3s.
 However, you may download your own MP3s after they have been added to Lemonrock, by going to your MP3s section and clicking the download links.
-All tracks are listened to online using the on-page MP3 players.
+All tracks are listened to online using the on-page Track Players.
 We have built in a level of security to help ensure that other people cannot easily obtain a copy of your MP3s.
 However, please be aware that, if someone is determined enough, they can download your MP3s from Lemonrock using special techniques, over which we have no control.